hakoo-gif/shapes_discord_bot/README.md

 - **Bot not responding**: Ensure you've set up the correct permissions and intents
 - **API errors**: Check your Shapes API key and username
 - **Rate limiting**: The bot will inform you if it's being rate limited by the API
-- **Logging**: Check the logs directory for detailed information about any errors
+- **Logging**: Check the logs for detailed information about any errors